PhaserEditor2D/PhaserEditor2D-v3-docs/animations-editor/auto-build-animations.rst

 The most powerful feature of the |AnimationsEditor|_ is the automatic creation of the animations.

-It is a process that allows to create multiple animations by selecting all the frames required by all the animations.
+It is a process that allows us to create multiple animations by selecting all the frames required by all the animations.

 This is how it works: